 Mango Sticky Rice – Everyone’s favourite Thai dessert: sticky rice with coconut sauce and delicious fresh mango.
 There are plenty of stalls at the Chang Puak Market serving this iconic dessert.

 Khanom Bua Loi – Keep your eyes peeled for a vat of creamy white soup-ish stuff with egg and what looks like bloated peas floating in it.
 At first glance, it doesn’t look all that appetising, but this warm Thai dessert – made from sweetened coconut milk with balls of green rice flour – is really yummy.

 For the daring – Braver foodies might want to give some of Chang Puak Market’s other delicacies a go.
 There’s crispy fried frog – just keep an eye out for the fat, skinless frogs found on some stalls – which is apparently a speciality.
 Or, there are the infamous pink eggs.
-Pink on the outside, but black inside, these are a Thai delicacy known as preserved eggs.
+Pink on the outside, but black inside, these are an Asian delicacy known as preserved eggs (originating in China).
 Basically, ordinary eggs are preserved for several months in a mixture of clay, ash, salt, quicklime, and rice hulls – until they turn a disgusting looking opaque black colour.
 According to Vicky Flip Flop, who was brave enough to try one, the taste isn’t too bad but the texture is very offputting.

 South Gate Market

 The South Gate Market, also known as the Chiang Mai Gate Market, is another amazing place to find street food and cheap eats in Chiang Mai.
 These are the dishes you need to try here…